 Community that, as the foundational tenet, builds unwavering solidarity alongside all movements committed to change for the common good.

-Orange Jackets is the oldest honorary service organization at the University of Texas.
-The core tenets of the organization are excellence in scholarship, leadership, service, and community.
 Since its inception in 1923, OJs have been actively serving both UT and the greater Austin community.
 Members of Orange Jackets are easily recognized at campus events by their burnt orange vests emblazoned with a white “T” on the side pocket.
 Orange Jackets have been sporting this uniform ever since the UT v.
 OU game that took place on November 17, 1923.
 Every person who becomes an Orange Jacket receives their vest at the end of their Tappee year.

 Although the Orange Jackets have historically been highly visible during UT football games, they remain first and foremost a service organization.
 Orange Jackets host numerous events for the University of Texas, plan and put on the annual Week of Women, and raise money for The Settlement Home with their Capture the 40 Acres flag football tournament.